Getting Started Video

 Visualizing and Interacting with Your Data

-JasperReports Server gives end users the ability to analyze data using chart visualizations or tabular views against predefined topics, domains, or OLAP connections.
-The primary tool used to analyze data is the Ad Hoc designer.
-To get started, click on the Create>Ad Hoc View menu item and follow the workflow.
-The following tutorial shows an example of connecting to and analyzing data using JasperReports Server.
+JasperReports Server lets you analyze data using chart visualizations or tabular views against predefined Topics, Domains, or OLAP connections.
+The Ad Hoc report designer is the primary tool in JasperReports Server for analyzing data.
+To get started, select the Create>Ad Hoc View menu item and follow the workflow.
+The following tutorial shows an example of creating ad hoc views.

 Creating Your First Report with Jaspersoft Studio

-Jaspersoft Studio is a powerful tool for creating custom reports leveraging the full power of the JasperReports reporting engine.
-To create your first report using Jaspersoft Studio check out our simple tutorial or read the chapter, "Creating a New Report" in the Jaspersoft Studio User Guide.
+Jaspersoft Studio is a flexible and robust development environment for creating custom reports leveraging the full power of the JasperReports reporting engine.

 Scheduling your Report Execution and Delivery